-Pray in your closet: your daily labor, let lifted to God. walked with God. prayers rise like before the throne can not overcome is thus stayed ese silent prayers rise like precious incense time or place inappropriate to offer up a petition to God.
+and as you go about your heart be often upwas thus that Enoch time or place inappropriate to offer up a petition to God.
 There is nothing that can prevent us from lifting up our hearts in the spirit of earnest prayer.
 In the crowds of the street, in the midst of a business engagement, we may send up a petition to God, and plead for divine guidance, as did Nehemiah when he made his request before King Artaxerxes.
 A closet of communion may be found wherever we are.
 We should have the door of the heart open continually, and our invitation going up that Jesus may come and abide as a heavenly guest in the soul.